pgupta2019/proj2019/README.md

 * Build Tool: Maven
 ## Implementation
-This design of application includes service “CalculationServiceImpl ” , In memory database layer interfaces StockRepostory  and TradeRepository and model - Stock and Trade.In-memory cache to keep database in cache .Followed Test Driven development  approach to test each operation and edge cases .
+This design of application includes service “CalculationServiceImpl ” , In memory database layer interfaces StockRepostory  and TradeRepository and model - Stock and Trade.In-memory cache to keep data in cache .Followed Test Driven development  approach to test each operation and edge cases .

 ##### Assumption
 * To calculate “P/E Ratio”  assuming last dividend as dividend and dividend should be positive value.